The Cook County Property Tax System

 Valuation Through Multiple Regression

-To determine the property value of a single family home, the Assessor's Office uses a technique called multiple regression.
+To determine the property value of a single-family home, the Assessor's Office uses a technique called multiple regression.
 This technique creates a type of sales comparison average, a mathematical relationship between the value of your house and those of your neighbors.
-It follows similar steps that an appraiser would take when valuing a single family home.
+It follows similar steps that an appraiser would take when valuing a single-family home.
 The key concern in residential property assessment is uniformity.
 The rule of uniformity requires that property be valued with property of like kind.
 The sales comparison average ensures that similar properties are assessed similarly.

 Mapping the Townships